Reactive Chat application using ServiceStack and Fable in F#

 Cmd.ofSub socketSubscription

 More power to Fable and their support for the dynamic nature of JavaScript.
-If you can see above code is a mixture of Static and Dynamic typing.
-While I am creating object using static type IEventSourceOptions
+If you can see, the above code is a mixture of static and dynamic typing.
+While I am creating an object using the static type IEventSourceOptions, I am registering handlers using Fable's dynamic support to create a JS object on the fly.
+And from here it goes back to the update method using dispatch, from there the application loop will take over.

-.
-Be it architecture, UX or scale.
-All boils down to business.
+There are three things important for any Software: Business Business Business.
+Be it architecture, UX or scale, all boils down to business.
 For me, I like my compiler to do work for me.
-I don’t want to write more code as more code means more errors.
-Also code should be kind of future friendly.
+I don't want to write more code, as more code means more errors.
+Also, code should be kind of future-friendly.

-ratings.
+Take any big application like YouTube / Rotten Tomatoes.
+They are giving ratings for videos or movies.
+Many users are giving their star ratings.
 And I am updating average stars based on that.
-So, here I am not blocking user and allowing them to continue.
-Here, either you can change things in client or wait for SSE to come with updated message.
-User never bother unless and until s/he knows that his input is taken care of.
+So, here I am not blocking the user and allowing them to continue.
+Either you can change things on the client or wait for SSE to come with an updated message.
+The user never bothers unless and until they know that their input has been taken care of.

 All this is great, now what next?

-There are many containers out there.
-But I am choosing docker here.
-I am not biased but as Docker is a kind of front runner now a days.
-And it will make you future safe(hopefully).
+There are many containers out there, but I am choosing Docker here.
+I am not biased, but Docker is kind of the front runner these days, and it will make you future-safe (hopefully).
 Give or take 5-10 years.
-If you are just starting things out with your project and not sure about how good it will go.
-Run docker with Dokku, if you are scaling things up then can use any docker based hosting.
-And for every other use cases there is kubernetes .
-Using docker is having one side effect
+If you are just starting things out with your project and not sure about how well it will go, run Docker with Dokku.
+If you are scaling things up, then you can use any Docker-based hosting.
+And for every other use case, there is Kubernetes.
+Using Docker has one side effect: you are not locking yourself into any vendor.

-Fake Paket #
+Fake and Paket

 This is my one and only 2017 post.
 Hope you enjoyed it.
-Happy to have feedback either here or just tweet it to me.
-Complete code for this you can find at my github repo.
+I am happy to have feedback either here or just tweet it to me.

-- Honorable mention for Server Side Frameworks - NancyFx - can’t miss this sweet framework
+- Honorable mention for Server Side Frameworks - NancyFx—can't miss this sweet framework

-- Fable alternatives - ReasonML, Elm, OCaml, Pure Script, Clojure Script
+- Fable alternatives - ReasonML, Elm, OCaml, PureScript, ClojureScript

 - Elmish alternatives - React - Redux, Elm, Vue - Redux